 The Reverend Andrew Dow was the vicar of St Paul’s, Leamington from 1978 to 1987.

 In 1975 Canon David Cooper Capron was ordained deacon in the Diocese of Coventry, he was ordained a priest a year later in 1976.
-He shares some of the memories of the people he met over his time in the diocese here.
+He shares some of the memories of the people he met over his time in the diocese on this video and here.